Corinna zu Sayn-Wittgenstein-Sayn: Apollonia Associates

-In 2006, she founded a consulting firm called Apollonia Associates that advises businesses and governments.
+In 2006, zu Sayn-Wittgenstein-Sayn founded a consulting firm called Apollonia Associates that advises businesses and governments.
 She relocated to Monaco where she became an advisor to Princess Charlene.
 In 2013, Albert II, Prince of Monaco, appointed her as a global trade envoy for the principality.
-She is one of the people named in the Paradise papers disclosure published in the German newspaper Süddeutsche Zeitung.
+She is one of the people named in the Paradise Papers disclosure published in the German newspaper Süddeutsche Zeitung.

 In 2012, approximately $65 million (€57 million) was allegedly transferred from an account to zu Sayn-Wittgenstein-Sayn.
 Zu Sayn-Wittgenstein-Sayn told investigators that the money was a donation from the former Spanish monarch, whom Swiss prosecutors name as the first beneficiary of the Mirabaud bank account.
 Zu Sayn-Wittgenstein-Sayn told investigators that the money paid for the refurbishment work at an Eaton Square apartment in London.
-These refurbishments cost around £4 million pounds (€4,340,055).
+These refurbishments cost around £4 million (€4,340,055).

-In August 2020, she was part of an investigation regarding a Saudi rail deal during the late-2010s, and a series of financial transactions involving Juan Carlos I of Spain.
+In August 2020, zu Sayn-Wittgenstein-Sayn was part of an investigation regarding a Saudi rail deal during the late-2010s, and a series of financial transactions involving Juan Carlos I of Spain.

-During many years zu Sayn-Wittgenstein-Sayn, used several offshore societies to move the money that she received from different sources, this was to avoid to be able to get tracked in the purchase of mansions and houses in different places, the creation of these complex network based in places thousands of miles from her residence.
-The creation of these complicated companies or trusts facilitate to hide the real owner of properties and accounts with money.
+For many years zu Sayn-Wittgenstein-Sayn used several offshore companies to move the money around that she received from different sources in order to keep private the purchase of mansions and houses based in places thousands of miles from her residence.
+The creation of this complicated web of companies or trusts was to hide the name of the real owner of certain properties and accounts with money.

 Personal life

-In 1989, she met Philip Adkins, a British businessman.
-They were married in 1990 and in 1992, they had a daughter, Anastasia.
+In 1989, the then-Corinna Larsen met Philip Adkins, a UK based American businessman.
+They were married in 1990 and in 1992 they had a daughter, Anastasia.
 They were divorced in 1995.
 On 26 October 2000, she married Casimir, Prince zu Sayn-Wittgenstein-Sayn, twelve years her junior, in London.
 In 2002, she and Prince Casimir had a son, Prince Alexander Kyril.
 They divorced in 2005 and she retained her married name.
 In 2015, she purchased a home (which she reportedly told Swiss prosecutors was for her son) at Chyknell Hall at Claverley, Shropshire, where she has been resident since.